BrendonONeill/Final-Fantasy-VII-Website/README.md

 ## Still working on
 Need to add a lightbox to the image gallery.
 Will try expand the site more as I develope more skills in web layout.

+## bugs
+sidebar showing on larger screens. background images doesnt look great as it is stretched out. clean up the ui a bit.